-In June 1966, Charles Teixeira, with the Engineering and Development Directorate at the Manned Spacecraft Center in Houston, completed an Apollo Program Working Paper on the hazards of an abort during the 45-second period spanning from 65 to 20 seconds before planned touchdown.
+In June 1966, Charles Teixeira, with the Engineering and Development Directorate at the Manned Spacecraft Center in Houston, completed an Apollo Program Working Paper on the hazards of a landing abort during the 45-second period spanning from 65 to 20 seconds before planned touchdown.
 He assumed that the LM would be no more than 338 feet above the moon 65 seconds before planned touchdown and about 100 feet high 20 seconds before planned touchdown.

-If an abort were initiated, the LM's descent stage engine would shut down.
+As soon as an abort was initiated, the LM's descent stage engine would shut down.
 Nearly simultaneously, four explosive bolts linking the descent stage with the ascent stage would fire.
 A fifth pyrotechnic device would drive a guillotine that would cut the wiring umbilical linking the two stages.
 The ascent stage engine would then ignite to propel the astronauts toward lunar orbit.
 The abandoned descent stage, meanwhile, would fall to the lunar surface.

 From abort initiation to ascent stage ignition, the abort procedure - which, apart from occurring at altitude, would duplicate the normal LM ascent stage launch procedure - would last from two to four seconds.
 During that time, the ascent stage would follow the same path as the descent stage; that is, it would fall toward the moon.

-Teixeira assumed that, following an abort during the 45-second period from 65 seconds to 20 seconds before planned touchdown, the four-legged descent stage would strike the moon with enough force to rupture its propellant tanks, while an abort within 20 seconds of planned touchdown - when the descent stage was at or below 100 feet - would leave the descent stage tanks intact.
+Teixeira assumed that, following an abort during the 45-second period from 65 seconds to 20 seconds before planned touchdown, the four-legged descent stage would strike the moon with enough force to rupture its propellant tanks.
+An abort within 20 seconds of planned touchdown - when the descent stage was at or below 100 feet - would leave the descent stage tanks intact.

-If the tanks ruptured, either of two events might occur.
+If the tanks ruptured, either of two things might occur.
 The nitrogen tetroxide and aerozine 50 they spilled might boil and evaporate rapidly in the lunar vacuum.
 Evaporation would cool, then freeze, the propellants, so they would remain safely separated.
 Alternately, the propellants would come together.
 This might occur, Teixeira wrote, if after impact enough of the descent stage structure remained intact around the ruptured tanks to contain the propellants as they boiled.